 Each State administers its own program.
 Contact your State RTP Administrator for guidance on State policies and project eligibility requirements.

-The Recreational Trails Program Project Database lists most RTP projects funded from 1993 through 2009.
-The Coalition for Recreational Trails (CRT) compiled this database from information supplied by State trail administrators.
-The CRT also recognizes outstanding RTP projects through its Annual Achievement Awards.
+The Recreational Trails Program Project Database lists most RTP projects funded from 1993 through 2013.
+The 2014 RTP Annual Report describes how the States used RTP funds.
+The Coalition for Recreational Trails (CRT) recognizes outstanding RTP projects through its Annual Achievement Awards.